 First released: May 2016

-Vivomove looks like Garmin’s answer to the Withings Activite.
-Garmin’s first stab at a stylish analogue watch combines a traditional design with function, monitoring fitness activity and reminding users when they’ve been inactive too long.
+Vivomove is Garmin’s first stab at a stylish analogue watch.
+The device combines a traditional design with function, monitoring fitness activity and reminding users when they’ve been inactive too long.

 The watch face features two bars that allow you to view you step progress and inactivity at a glance.
 Vivomove also estimates calories burned and tracks how well you’ve slept by monitoring movement and restlessness.